| |

 Date / Time: 1920s

 Further Comments: Two hunters were said to have been attacked by a vampire while spending the night in the bothy.
-The story is very similar to the vampire tale that happened at Blair Atholl, Lowlands.
+This story is very similar to the vampire tale that happened at Blair Atholl, Lowlands, and is likely to be derived from it.

 Stinker